Essex Street station (NJ Transit): Station layout

 Essex Street station is located at the intersection of Essex Street, Railroad Avenue and John Street in the city of Hackensack.
-The station has a lone platform on the southbound side for the one track heading through the station.
-There are two parking lots on either side of the station, with a large 186-space station on Essex Street behind the platform maintained by Park America.
-This lot has six handicap-accessible spaces and is free on evenings and weekends.
-The second lot, on the opposite side of the station, contains fifty spaces, also is maintained by Park America.
-However, this lot only has permit parking and contains no handicap-accessible spaces.
-The station also has bicycle lockers and one ticket vending machine (TVM) for commuter use.
-The station is also served by several New Jersey Transit buses: the 76, 144, 162, 164, 165, 178, 712, 772 and 780.
+The station has a lone side platform on the southbound side for the one active track heading through the station.
+There are two parking lots on either side of the station, with a large 188-space station on Essex Street behind the platform maintained by Park America that is free on weekends and charges during the week.
+The second platform is opposite of the tracks, containing 33 spaces and serves as permit parking during week, along with free weekend parking.
+The station contains a bicycle locker setup and a ticket vending machine located in the shelter on the platform.

+Essex Street is located in fare zone 5 along with Anderson Street station.
+It is served by three buses: the 76, 712, and 780.